charissero/Routes/planning doc - routes.md

 - During onboarding the app will allow users to input their :
 1. User contact information including name, number, emergancy contacts, email and address
 2. Personal information concerning age, ethnicity, gender, weight etc
-4. Cycling landscape preferences like parks, no hills etc
+4. Cycling landscape preferences like parks, no hills etc which will train the algorithm (however users will be asked each time what they would like that day via prompts).
-5. Optional syncing with wearable technology to monitor live metrics e.g stammina levels
- - This information will curate their User profile - which can be changed at any point
  - Opendata Bristol : The app will use a Sustrain Cycle Networks dataset from Open Data Bristol to provide route recommendations based on user-specific constraints.

 >Interface :